Eaternity/eaternity-website/_posts/foodprint/0000-01-01-vita-score.md

 		</div>
     <div class="col-xs-12 col-sm-6 push-top">
       <h3>Scientific Facts</h3>
-      <p>The Global Burden of Diseases, Injuries and Risk Factors (GBD) Study is an independently funded collaboration from over 2'300 scientists and constitutes the largest epidemiological study today.
-It identifies 84 behavioral, environmental and occupational, and metabolic risks or clusters of risks that lead to diseases.
-Through the assessment of more than 15'000 studies it approaches accurate numbers for disability adjusted life years (DALY) lost per 100'000 people dependent on age, gender and location for each individual risk factor.
+      <p>The Global Burden of Diseases, Injuries, and Risk Factors Study (GBD) is the single largest and most detailed scientific effort ever conducted to quantify levels and trends in health.
+Led by the Institute for Health Metrics and Evaluation (IHME) at the University of Washington, it is truly a global effort, with over 12,000 researchers from more than 160 countries and territories participating in the most recent update.
+It identifies 87 behavioral, environmental and occupational, and metabolic risks or clusters of risks that lead to diseases.
+Through the assessment of more than 90'000 studies it approaches accurate numbers for disability adjusted life years (DALY) lost per 100'000 people dependent on age, gender and location for each individual risk factor.
 It provides new insights on the risks we should be concerned to improve our lives. <a style="float:right;margin-right:20px;" href="#references">Learn more</a>
 			 </p>
     </div>
 		<div class="col-xs-12 col-sm-6 push-top">